roman-milk/roman-milk.github.io/brandi-and-kelly.md

  With those two young women giving off such a potent stream of pheromones she had swooned, becoming intoxicated and overwhelmed.
 She had become so smitten she was prepared to abuse her body just for him.
 That voluptuous body was his for the taking and although reluctant she was preparing her asshole too.
 Would the opportunity ever present itself again, where a woman was ready to give him everything and do anything, to even become his sex slave?

  He looked at the too young girls, almost his age, thinking it had been the scent of their sex that had subdued this woman.
 Could he use this secret again?
 The woman, he didn't even know her name, had rationalised it was his power as a man rather than face the truth of it.
-Report_Story #4